dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 		(((((((((((((MELI_Dysoxylum_alliaceum,MELI_Aphanamixis_polystachya)0.425841:0.000000,MELI_Cabralea_canjerana)0.666667:0.287682,MELI_Neoguarea_glomerulata)0.666667:0.287682,(MELI_Turraeanthus_manii,MELI_Heckeldora_staudtii)0.666667:0.287682)0.500325:0.057158,((MELI_Chisocheton_longistipitatus,MELI_Guarea_pubescens)0.825438:0.575364,MELI_Aglaia_spectabilis)0.249163:0.000000)0.782360:0.433190,MELI_Vavaea_amicorum)0.666667:0.287682,MELI_Trichilia_hirta)0.416667:0.000000,MELI_Turraea_virens)0.824039:0.510826,MELI_Quivisianthe_papinae)0.952381:0.980829,((MELI_Azadirachta_indica,MELI_Melia_azedarach)0.866667:0.693147,MELI_Owenia_reticulata)0.952381:0.980829)0.952381:0.980829,((((MELI_Swietenia_macrophylla,MELI_Swietenia_mahagoni)0.333333:0.000000,MELI_Carapa_procera)0.666667:0.287682,(MELI_Lovoa_sywnnertonii,MELI_Toona_ciliata)0.713915:0.344840)0.840580:0.510826,(MELI_Chukrasia_tabularis,MELI_Schmardaea_microphylla)0.952381:0.980829)0.983740:1.203973)0.952381:0.980829,(RUTA_Ruta_graveolens,RUTA_Melicope_ternata)0.666667:0.287682),RUTA_Citrus_hystrix);

-* Open FigTree, copy the above tree string, and paste it into the new FigTree window.
-You'll see a phylogeny as shown in the screenshot below.
+* Open FigTree, copy the above tree string and paste it into the new FigTree window.
+You'll see a phylogeny, as shown in the screenshot below.

 <p align="center"><img src="images/asfigtree_1.png" alt="asfigtree_1" width="900"></p>

 * To correct the rooting of the phylogeny, we can specify an outgroup.
-In case we are going to use Rutaceae as root.
-Click on the branch leading to all Rutaceae samplse, as shown in the next screenshot.
+In this case, we are going to use Rutaceae as the root.
+Click on the branch leading to all Rutaceae samples, as shown in the next screenshot.

 <p align="center"><img src="images/asfigtree_2.png" alt="asfigtree_2" width="900"></p>

-* Then, with that branch being selected, click on the "Reroot" icon with the yellow arrow in the menu bar.
+* With that branch selected, click on the "Reroot" icon with the yellow arrow in the menu bar.
 The phylogeny should then look as shown in the next screenshot.

 <p align="center"><img src="images/asfigtree_3.png" alt="asfigtree_3" width="900"></p>